 \begin{remark} Note that if the functor $i\colon \R \to \Upsilon_n$ is fully-faithful, then condition (R.3) is automatic.
 Note also that (R.3) and (R.4) together imply that the presheaves $i^*(C_k)$ on $\R$ are each $T$-equivalent to representables $R_k$. \end{remark}

 Condition (R.1) appears to be the most difficult to verify in practice.
 Heuristically, it states that $T$ contains \emph{enough morphisms}.
-To verify it, it will be convenient to subdivide it into two conditions. \begin{lemma} Condition (R.1) is implied by the conjunction of the following. \begin{enumerate}[{ (R.1-bis(}a{))}] \item $i^*(S_{00})\subset T$. \item For any morphism $U'\to V'$ of $T_0$, and for any morphisms $V'\to i^*(C_i)$ and $H\to C_i$ with $H \in \Upsilon_n$, the pullback $U'\times_{i^*(C_i)}i^*H\to V'\times_{i^*C_i}i^*H$ lies in $T$. \end{enumerate} \end{lemma}
+To verify it, it will be convenient to subdivide it into two conditions. \begin{lemma} Condition (R.1) is implied by the conjunction of the following. \begin{enumerate}[{ (R.1-bis(}a{))}] \item $i^*(S_{00})\subset T$. \item For any morphism $U'\to V'$ of $T_0$, and for any morphisms $V'\to i^*(C_i)$ and $H\to C_i$ with $H \in \Upsilon_n$, the pullback